 Where is Zoey Klein from?

-“She wanted nothing to do with us,” Jen said of her now five-year-old daughter.
+“She wanted nothing to do with us,” Jen said of her daughter’s relocation from India to America.
 “It was months before she really came around.”

-As we saw on the most recent episode of the reality show, Zoey is working on her speech.
-She’s worked with speech-language pathologist Anna Eifert for two years.
+Zoey’s efforts toward improving her speech have been documented on previous episodes of The Little Couple.
+She closely worked with speech-language pathologist Anna Eifert for two years.
 “Zoey had been exposed to an Indian language prior to arriving in the United States, so you’re going to see some delays — that would be expected,” Anna said of Zoey.
 “Zoey’s speech has come a really long way in the two and a half years I’ve seen her for therapy.”

 Much like their adopted son Will, Zoey also has dwarfism.
-Bill and Jen made it a point that they wanted to adopt a child with special needs as they have dealt with similar experiences.
-“We’ve dealt with prejudice and many challenges,” Jen told People ahead of Zoey’s adoption.
+Bill and Jen were adamant about adopting a child with “challenges” as they have dealt with similar experiences.
+“We’ve dealt with prejudice,” Jen told People ahead of Zoey’s adoption.
 “I feel very lucky and fortunate that I have the wonderful life I have.”

-In fact, Jen wants to use her and her family’s dwarfism as a way to teach people.
-“A little girl came up to me in a store and said, ‘You are a little person,’ very matter-of-factly and I said, ‘Yes, I am, thank you very much,’” she said.
+In fact, Jen was happy to speak about her family’s dwarfism as a way to teach other people.
+“A little girl came up to me in a store and said, ‘You are a little person,’ very matter-of-factly and I said, ‘Yes, I am, thank you very much,'” she recalled.
 “We have an opportunity to raise awareness and that’s wonderful.”

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!